Duane Brown reportedly wants a new contract and the Seahawks ‘would love for him’ to be with the team

 So where are the Seahawks on that list?

-Asked Tuesday, Carroll didn’t want to give an exact number but said “we’re a couple numbers away from being in the top echelon of having as many guys as anybody in the league.
+Carroll didn’t want to give an exact number Tuesday but said “we’re a couple numbers away from being in the top echelon of having as many guys as anybody in the league.
 So we’re in pretty good shape right now.’’

-As Carroll noted “there’s a couple of crucial weeks coming up the next two weeks.’’
+Carroll noted, “there’s a couple of crucial weeks coming up the next two weeks.’’

 Indeed, with camps set to start July 31 and players due to report on July 27, players would have to get the first shot in about two weeks to complete the process in time for camp.